mariodavid/mariodavid.github.io/_posts/2020-02-14-salesforce-through-the-lens-of-a-java-dev-1.md

 Let's compare that to the domain of applications created in the SF ecosystem.

 #### Code vs. No-code Ratio in a Salesforce Solution

 <img src="/images/salesforce-through-the-lens-of-a-java-dev-part-1/config-vs-code-ratio-sf.png" class="drawing" />

 We see a couple of differences there.
-In general, the size of distinct areas is smaller.
-Area (2) + (3) in relativity is much bigger.
+In general, the size of distinct areas is smaller - in particular the section (4) is much smaller compared to the former picture.
+THis is not so much because it is not possible to express the same amount in source code compared to a general slution.

+But it is because the area (2) + (3) in relativity are much bigger.
 This means the amount of stuff that can be done by non-code abilities is overall bigger.

 There are still parts that are better suited (3) or exclusive (4) to be done by code.
-But this area is smaller compared to the parts (1) and (2).
+But the ratio beteen (3) + (4) compared to (1) + (2) is much more balanced compare to general solution.

 With that observation let's go to the second concept that is worth pointing out: